Manufacture Your Day by UNDERSTANDING THE CONNECTION BETWEEN BEHAVIOURS AND GOALS

 Let’s evaluate what’s important:

-- Management has to believe training is critical to the business outcomes.
+- Management has to believe training is critical to the outcomes of the business.
 What do you want to achieve?
 Reduced turnover or absenteeism?
 Better quality?
 Outstanding health & safety record?
 Improved employee opinion survey results?

 - Have a training strategy and a plan;